jalombar/starsmasher/docs/source/reference/equations_of_motion.rst

    h_i = d_i + \left(\frac{1}{a_i} + b_i\, N_i^{1/3}\right)^{-1},

 where :math:`a_i`, :math:`b_i` and :math:`d_i` are properties of the individual particle.
-This gives direct control over the smoothing length of particular particles -- useful when compact objects are treated as point masses, which is what Blackollider is for.
+Because :math:`d_i` is added on, it acts as a floor: particle :math:`i` can never have a smoothing length below it, whatever the neighbour count does.

+That is what the code is for.
+In ``parallel_bleeding_edge`` it can be hard to stop particles piling up around a massive compact object, and the very small smoothing lengths that follow bring numerical trouble with them.
+A per-particle lower limit on :math:`h` is a convenient way to prevent that, and this relation provides one.

 For everything else, ``parallel_bleeding_edge`` and the neighbour-number constraint above are the ones to use.
+They are what these pages document and what the tutorials are written against.